 If you install a new heat pump with a different Seasonal Performance factor (SPF), this will affect your payments.
-For more information, on how the SPF affects payments, please see the key term 'Seasonal Performance Factor (SPF)' on our website.
+For more information, on how the SPF affects payments, please see the Annex 2 of this guidance.

 If you install new solar thermal collectors, this may affect payments which are based on the 'estimated annual generation' figure on your new MCS certificate.
 This is calculated by your installer using the latest 'Solar Thermal Domestic Hot Water Energy Calculator', published by the MCS.